am357/partiql-rust-streams/README.md

 ## About the Project

-`partiql-rust-streams` is a proof-of-concept project to experiment reactive queries and data-flow query processing; using PartiQL.
+`partiql-rust-streams` is a proof-of-concept project to experiment reactive queries and data-flow query processing using PartiQL.

-_Note: This project includes code from [foobaz](https://github.com/zupzup/warp-websockets-exampl), which is licensed under the MIT license._
+_Note: This project includes code from [zupzup](https://github.com/zupzup/warp-websockets-exampl), which is licensed under the MIT license._

 ## Demo

 ### Create a computation and publish data to subscribed users

-First, we create a pub-sub model in which we define computations as PartiQL select-from-where queries and allow clients to register to the computations.
-With this, we allow publishing data targeting a Computation and pushing the results to clients over a WebSocket session.
+First, we create a pub-sub model in which we define computations as PartiQL select-from-where (SFW) queries and allow clients to register to the computations.
+With this, we allow publishing data, targeting a Computation and pushing the results to clients over a WebSocket session.
 We use `partiql-lang-rust` for query evaluation.
 We lower the PartiQL query to a PartiQL Logical Plan during Computation creation.

 ```
 # Define a computation